Githelp-support/githelp/README.md

     <img src="assets/Githelp.png" alt="Githelp" width="700" style="border-radius: 12px"/>
 </p>

+## Our vision

+Make open source prosjects competitve options to commercial cloud-based SaaS, by giving them a custom platform for providing professional support and receiving financial kickback from the support provided.
+We believe this will contribute in making it easier for companies and organisations to put their faith in open source code, as the support system and help functions will feel more solid and reliable.

 ## What We Offer

 - **Effortless Support:** Easily schedule, receive payments, and gather reviews for your open source project.